 Set in the shadow of the Sangre de Cristo Mountains, Santa Fe is one of the oldest cities in the USA, with a distinctive southwestern look thanks to a mix of Native American, Spanish and Mexican influences though its history.
-Santa Fe’s creative, artistic community, great food and drink and laid-back feel have seen it christened the ‘city different’, and it makes a great city break.
-But with only a day to spare before my flight home, it was time to see what you can do with one day in Santa Fe, with a 24-hour itinerary of its highlights.
+Santa Fe’s creative, artistic community, delicious food and drink and laid-back feel have seen it christened the ‘city different’.

-Santa Fe isn’t all about the adobe, the city also has some grand churches which have a much more European feel.
-Saint Francis Cathedral (or the Cathedral Basilica of Saint Francis of Assisi to give it its full name) was built in 1869 in Romanesque style for Santa Fe’s French Archbishop.
-Inside are impressive stained glass windows and bronze cast doors.
+Santa Fe isn’t all about the adobe, it also has some grand churches which have a much more European style.
+Saint Francis Cathedral (or the Cathedral Basilica of Saint Francis of Assisi to give it its full name) was built in 1869 in Romanesque style thanks to Santa Fe’s French-born Archbishop Lamy, who brought a taste of his home country to the southwest.

 Or there’s the Gothic-style Loretto Chapel – which was apparently inspired by Sainte-Chapelle in Paris.
 It was built in 1878 and is famous for it’s ‘miraculous staircase’.
 The story goes that when the chapel was being built, there wasn’t space for a normal staircase and none of the local stonemasons knew how to build a spiral staircase.

 So the nuns prayed to St Joseph for help.
 And nine days later, a mysterious travelling carpenter arrived, built the staircase and disappeared before anyone could thank him.
 The staircase is still there today, and with no visible supports it’s a mystery how it stays up.
 The chapel’s now a museum so you can go and take a look to work it out yourself.

 Explore the Railyard District